Create an action in a template

 - Use the approval notification action (InspireCreateApproval).
 Inspire sends an email notification to each user in the Review workgroup (or the workgroup assigned to the previous user activity).
 The workgroup users can confirm if they want to include component references in the approval process.

-- If a user in the Review workgroup confirms that they want to include component references in the approval process, then Inspire opens the Review Approval screen for the approver with the appropriate components included.
+- After a user in the Review workgroup confirms whether to include component references in the approval process, Inspire uses that information during the approval process.

 - You must configure it exactly as described in: Add a Create Approval Action to a topic workflow template.
 Otherwise, Inspire won't understand the Action as an automated process.